QIICR/DICOM4QI/docs/instructions/seg.md

 ## Dataset 3

 The imaging dataset consists of a PET and CT series for subject QIN-HEADNECK-01-0139 from the TCIA [QIN-HEADNECK collection](https://wiki.cancerimagingarchive.net/display/Public/QIN-HEADNECK).
 This data set contains 11 lesions.
 This allows to test that the implementation can handle more than one segment.

+## Dataset 5

+This dataset is a manually created "phantom" that can be used to test correctness of the implementation of bit packing procedures of the implementation.
+The frame size of this 3-slice dataset is 23x38, which is not divisible by 8, causing the bit-packed representation of the frame not aligning with the byte boundary.
+The middle slice of the image should show a round region, and the pixels toggled in the segmentation should match those in the image.
+Segmentation also has pixels toggled in 4 corners of each of the 3 slices.